prakh9361/Ardupilot/libraries/AP_Scripting/applets/switch_rates.md

 use mavFTP for that).
 Then reboot and re-fetch parameters.
 You will find you now have PREV_ENABLE and PREV_RC_FUNC parameters.

-Set PREV_ENABLE to 1 and set PREV_RC_FUNC to an available RC option.
+Set RTSW_ENABLE to 1 and set RTSW_RC_FUNC to an available RC option.
 You would typically use 300 if not used by another script.
 Then set RCn_OPTION for your chosen R/C channel to switch parameters to the PREV_RC_FUNC value (eg. 300).